BranaeCraveiro/Lab_Notebook/Misc. Notes/Meeting Notes/Summer 2025.md

+## 7/8/2025 w/ Caroline
+#### Last DNA extraction I had DNA in my negative, discussed plan moving forward:
-label collection tubes
+- label sides of collection tubes
+- perform an extraction on thursday expect make three negatives, qubit to check for contamination of reagents
+	- if contaminated start a new kit, if not assess what to do next and what I am comfortable with

+### To do next week:
+- create primer stock - Caroline will probably do this for me
+- finish CNAT extractions
-do dna extraction with three negatives make stock primer annealing temp gradient
+- do annealing temperature gradient

 ## 7/3/2025 Caroline & Brooke
 ### To do